Import

 import { Lucid } from "https://deno.land/x/lucid/mod.ts";

-const lucid = await Lucid.new();
+const lucid = new Lucid();

 Hint: We always recommend importing libraries including the version tag: